-The overall remuneration policy of Shetland UHI is the responsibility of the Board of Management.
-All staff [with the exception of senior postholders] shall be appointed to a salary which has been deemed appropriate by the Chief Executive and is in line with the Shetland UHI's appropriate pay-scales.
+The overall remuneration policy of Shetland UHI is the responsibility of the Board.
+All staff [except for senior postholders] shall be appointed to a salary which has been deemed appropriate by the Chief Executive and is in line with the Shetland UHI's appropriate payscales.

-The remuneration and terms and conditions of employment of senior postholders shall be determined by the Board of Management on the advice of the Remuneration Committee.
+The remuneration and terms and conditions of employment of senior postholders shall be determined by the Board on the advice of the Remuneration Committee.